Pradip369/3ivis-challenge/README.md

 - To create a **superuser account**, use this command:

       $ python manage.py createsuperuser
+- To run the server, use this command:

+      $ python manage.py runserver
+- Database command, use this command:

+      $ python manage.py makemigrations
+      $ python manage.py migrate
 For convenience, you can keep your normal user logged in on Chrome and your superuser logged in on Firefox (or similar), so that you can see how the site behaves for both kinds of users.